Krande/condapackaging/src/code_aster/README.md

 and find and copy the `<test_name>.export` and `<test_name>.comm` files and include all files mentioned in the `<test_name>.export` file.

-Ensure that you have gdb installed and checked that `Apport` is not running, run the following command to start
+Ensure that you have gdb installed, `ulimit -c unlimited` and turned of Apport (if you're on ubuntu) `sudo service apport stop`.
+Then do the following:

 `gdb -ex r --args python3 -m run_aster.run_aster_main zzzz328d.export`